 Effective risk management processes and internal controls

-During the year, the board conducted reviews on the effectiveness of the group’s risk management processes and internal controls in accordance with the UK Corporate Governance Code.
+We continued to seek improvements in our risk management processes to ensure the quality and integrity of information and the ability to respond swiftly to direct risks.
+During the year, the Audit Committee on behalf of the Board conducted reviews on the effectiveness of the group’s risk management processes and internal controls in accordance with the UK Corporate Governance Code.
 Our approach to risk management and systems of internal control is in line with the recommendations in the Financial Reporting Council’s (FRC) revised guidance ‘Risk management, internal control and related financial and business reporting’ (the Risk Guidance).

 Our principal risks and uncertainties

-The directors have carried out a robust assessment of the principal risks facing the Company, including those that would threaten its business model, future performance, solvency or liquidity.
+The directors have carried out a robust assessment of the principal risks facing Associated British Foods, including emerging risks, that would threaten its business model, future performance, solvency or liquidity.
 Outlined here are the group’s principal risks and uncertainties and the key mitigating activities in place to address them.
 These are the principal risks of the group as a whole and are not in any order of priority.

 They are grouped into external risks, which may occur in the markets or environment in which we operate, and operational risks, which are related to internal activity linked to our own operations and internal controls.

 The ‘Changes since 2019’ included on pages 86 to 90 of the 2020 annual report describe our experience and activity over the last year.